Phap2401/EZ.frontend/elite-zone/README.md

 ## Getting Started

-Follow these steps to run the source code.
+Follow these steps to run the project's source code.

 ### Prerequisites

-List the required versions of Node and npm:
+Make sure you have the following versions of Node.js and npm installed:

 ```sh
 node -v